btzy/nativefiledialog-extended/README.md

 On Mac OS, add `AppKit` to the list of frameworks.

 ### Windows ####
-On Windows, ensure you are building against `comctl32.lib`.
+On Windows, ensure you are building against `comctl32.lib` and `uuid.lib`.

 # Usage